 The cost is \$7.00 per hour for one child, \$10.50 per hour for two children and \$14.00 per hour for three or more children.
 Please note that there is a LATE PICK UP FEE of \$10.00 for the first 15 minutes and \$3.00 for every additional 10 minutes after the first 15 minutes that a child is left in Extended Day after 5:30 p.m.
 Billing is done on a biweekly basis, with checks payable to St. James School.
-Payment is expected each week after receiving your bill.
+Payment is expected after each billing cycle.
+If more than two billing cycles have past without payment, you will be notified and access to Extended Day services will be denied until payment is made.
 Do not combine these monies with any other school payments.
 Charges are based on the weekly total hours the children are in the program.
 Morning charges begin from the time of arrival and continue until 8:15 a.m. when the children report to their classroom.
 Afternoon charges begin at 2:45 p.m. and continue until the child is signed out by an adult.

 Children attending the program will have time for art, outside play, snack, homework (for grades 2-8), and more.
-Please drop off, and pick up your child at the Extended Day door, accessible from the playground side of the school, and sign them out with the time before you go.
+Please drop off, and pick up your child at the Extended Day door, accessible from the playground side of the school.
 If another person is picking up your child on a particular day, please send in a note or call the school to let us know.
-This person must show some I.D. as child safety is our concern.
+This person must show I.D.
 Your child will not be released without proper documentation (a written note with signature or a phone call if the person is already on your allowed pick up list, this is required per diocesan guidelines).
-You will be contacted if someone arrives to pick up your child and the prior guidelines have not been met, your child will remain in Extended Day until a custodial parent arrives to pick them up.
+You will be contacted if someone arrives to pick up your child and the above guidelines have not been met.